Mushymato/LivestockBazaar/author-guide.md

 2. `Data/Shops[ShopId].Owners`
 3. `Data/Shops[PetShopId].Owners`

+The first non null list will be used.
+No attempt is made to "fall" further down the list should none of the owners match a given condition.

 #### ShopId vs PetShopId

-The main distinction between the supplies shop (ShopId) and the pet adoption shop (PetShopId) is that the player cannot access the shop behind PetShopId until they are eligiable for a second pet (first pet at max hearts, or no pets and year 2).
+The main distinction between the supplies shop (`ShopId`) and the pet adoption shop (`PetShopId`) is that the player cannot access the shop behind `PetShopId` until they are eligible for a second pet (first pet at max hearts, or no pets and year 2).

 Livestock Bazaar makes no changes to either shop's mechanics, they both use the vanilla shop menu.